Skip to Content

 We recommend basing yourself within walking distance of downtown Portsmouth so you aren’t spending all of your time in the car.
 Here are a few suggestions for where to stay in Portsmouth, New Hampshire in the winter:

-Boutique Hotel/Inns – We have stayed in the Water Street Inn in Kittery, Maine twice, and we love it!
+Boutique Hotel and Inn options – We have stayed in the Water Street Inn in Kittery, Maine three times, and we love it!
 The decor is colorful and modern, the atmosphere is cozy, and it’s got a unique flair that you won’t find in corporate hotels.
-It’s located across the Memorial Bridge in Maine, just a 10-minute walk from downtown Portsmouth, and what a beautiful walk it is!!
-If you want to be even closer to downtown, check out The Inn Downtown.
-This boutique hotel is right in the heart of town with 10 modern studio apartments for the cost of a regular hotel room.
+It’s located across the Memorial Bridge in Maine, just a 10-minute walk from downtown Portsmouth, and what a beautiful walk it is!

 Bed & BreakfastsThe Martin Hill Inn is a traditional Bed & Breakfast in a beautiful, uniquely decorated home just a 10-minute walk from downtown.
 No pets and no kids, but they do have one of the best breakfasts around, as well as complimentary afternoon refreshments.